Kelly’s Surf Ranch has received conditional-use permits to open up to the public and perform a series of phased expansions.

 April 13, 2018.
 The WSL and Kelly are throwing waiting periods to the wind.
-They have been approved to open up the surf park to the public and host six professional surf contest per year.
+They have been approved to open up the surf park to the public and host up to six professional surf contests per year.
 Their planned expansions look all the way to 2026 and include turning the Surf Ranch into a “pre-season training center” for pro surfers.
 They’re looking to double-up on wave pools in order to have two specifically for prototype testing.

 The Australian Olympic Team has already booked time slots at the Ranch for an unknown price.
 As such, it’s also unknown how much KSWC would potentially charge to the public to have scheduled sessions.

 Recently, the Kings County Planning Commission approved the proposed plan from the Kelly Slater Wave Company in Leemore.
 Part of the plan includes opening up the park to regular public use.
 Since the park opened, it has been strictly an invite-only location.
 Currently, the Surf Park staffs about 15 people regularly.
 The plan envisioned with this proposal looks to double that number as well as expand the geographical area of the park.

 “Conditional Use Permit Application No. 17- 05” now allows Kelly’s Surf Ranch to open to the public for private surf lessons and programs as well as a number of professional surfing events.